Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 * @Returns:
   If returns a value, it will be used as the descriptor of the member.

-What makes method decorators different from property decorators is the `descriptor` parameter.
-By which can `hack` the original implementation and inject some common logic.
+What makes method decorators different from property decorators is the `descriptor` parameter, which lets us override the original implementation and inject some common logic.
 For example, we can add logger for some method to log out the input and output:

 ```typescript